upleveled/system-setup/windows.md

-Before starting the setup, check two things:
+Before starting the setup, check that your operating system and account is compatible:

 ### Windows 10+